 (3) The Department shall open applications for each Funding Cycle as follows:

-(a) On the July 15 that precedes the first November Funding Cycle in a biennium;
+(a) On the July 15 that precedes the November Funding Cycles in a biennium; and

-(b) On the September 15 that precedes the first May Funding Cycle in a biennium;

-(c) On the March 15 that precedes the second November Funding Cycle in a biennium; and

-(d) On the September 15 that precedes the second May Funding Cycle in a biennium.
+(b) On the December 15 that precedes the May Funding Cycles in a biennium.

+(c)

 (4) If one of those dates falls on a weekend or holiday, then the application period will be opened the Friday preceding.